vhaudiquet/vk/README.md

 C kernel project ; current architecture : x86

-Current status : the kernel can load an ELF executable, and execute the code
+Current status : the kernel can load an ELF executable, and execute the code, from an ATA disk with a FAT32 fs or an ATAPI cd-rom with an ISO9660 fs.

 The scheduler is working, but i'm pretty sure it still contains some bugs.

-I'm currently working on iso9660 support, to be able to boot and load executables from a cd.
+I plan to add timing support, so that the ATA/ATAPI DMA driver doesn't hang if it doesn't receive IRQ.
-I also plan to add timing support, so that the ATA DMA driver doesn't hang if it doesn't receive IRQ.
+I will also have to get ACPI support, at least for ACPI shutdown but also to use things like HPET...

 After that, i will have to clean up the code, and add system calls.
 Then i'll try to port a libc, like newlib, and binutils/gcc (that would be really great).